dotnet/docs/docs/architecture/modernize-desktop/windows-migration.md

 ![Adding a Windows Packaging Project](media\windows-migration\adding-packaging-project.png)

-You should select the minimum Windows version you want to support and the version you are targeting.
+Select the minimum Windows version you want to support and the version you are targeting.
 Not all the WinRT APIs are supported in all Windows 10 versions.
 Each Windows 10 update adds new APIs that are only available from this version; down-level support is not available.